 When you think Safety...Think ABC

 ABC sets the industry standard for workplace safety.
-ABC members will be receiving regular updates on upcoming modification to safety standards as well as improvement tools for proactive safety culture improvement.
-Keeping our greatest asset; the employee, engaged in safety creates the winning combination in which we all strive for.
-The effect of this is a reduction in accidents, improved company morale and sustainable growth.
+ABC members receive regular updates on upcoming revisions to safety standards as well as improvement tools for proactive safety culture advancement.
+Keeping our greatest asset; the employee, engaged in safety creates the winning combination which we all strive for.
+The effect of this is a reduction in accidents, improved company morale, and sustainable growth.
 This means your business is more productive, as well as more profitable.

 ABC Safety Committee – ABC Safety Committee meets the 2nd Wednesday of every month at 10:00 am.
-We had a great turn out in July and want to thank everyone who took the time and effort to attend the meeting.
-There was some great discussion on safety culture programs, slips/trips and falls, as well as the planning for ABC’s annual Safety Conference that will be held February 20th, 2019.
+We had great turnouts the last couple of meetings in April and we want to thank everyone who took the time and effort to attend the meeting.
+There was some great discussion on safety culture programs, slips/trips and falls.
 You are invited to come participate in these meetings, YOUR VOICE MATTERS!

 We have now reached the time when the

 updated OSHA rule on Silica has taken affect.
 General industry and Maritime companies not only need to have their plan in

 place, but they need to be practicing it as well.
 The standard 29 CFR 1910.1053

 employee exposures to silica if it may be at or above an action level of 25

 µg/m3 (micrograms of silica per cubic meter of air), averaged over an